neijrr/nextcloud_passwords_handbook_ru/Administrators/Legacy-Migration.md

 ### Prerequisites
 Make sure to upgrade to the latest version of the [legacy app](https://github.com/marius-wieschollek/passwords-legacy) before attempting the migration.
 Check the [system-requirements](System-Requirements.md) and make sure your server fulfills all the minimum requirements.
-The migration works **only** on PHP 7.1.
+The migration works **only** up to PHP 7.1.
 If you can not use PHP 7.1, perform the migration on the developer docker system and copy the databases and configuration for the app back to your productive system.
+Since the app requires PHP 7.1 minimum, you can use the [migration build](_files/passwords.tar.gz) to upgrade if you are using PHP 5.6.
 It might also be a good idea to check the issue trackers [on github](https://github.com/marius-wieschollek/passwords/issues) and [gitlab](https://git.mdns.eu/nextcloud/passwords/issues) to see if any problems with the migration process have occurred.